TheTechnobear/BelaPatches/rnbo/README.md

 # How to use

-there are two steps to use this 'template'
+there are two steps to use these templates.

 ## Initial Setup
 intially generate an RNBO C++ export, it can be completely empty rnbo,